gogamarra/Automated-ELK-Stack/README.md

 | DVWA-VM1             | Webserver |  10.0.0.5  | 52.191.166.158 | Linux-Ubuntu 18.04 |      Yes      |
 | DVWA-VM2             | Webserver |  10.0.0.6  | 52.191.166.158 | Linux-Ubuntu 18.04 |      Yes      |
 | ELK-Stack            | ELKserver |  10.0.0.7  | 52.183.78.79   | Linux-Ubuntu 18.04 |      No       |
+##
 ### Access Policies

-(This section makes reference to the network diagram above)
+<ins>Firewall</ins> functionality is performed by and set within the Azure Network Security Group.

-#### The DVWA web servers within the defined backend pool of the internal network are NOT exposed to the public Internet.
+<ins>DVWA web servers</ins>, defined as within the backend pool of the load balancers, are NOT exposed directly to the public Internet and are restricted to http traffic only when they receive an externa request.

-Only the **Jump-Box-Provisioner** and **ELK-Stack** machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses and restricted to specific Port traffic:
+<ins>Jump-Box-Provisioner</ins> is thye only VM that can accept SSH connections from the Internet.
+Access to these machine is only allowed from the following IP addresses and restricted to specific Port traffic:
 - **157.131.129.224, Port 22**: Referring to the Administrator's console connection via SSH.
 (RSA Key Required.)
-- **Blue Team, Port 5601**:  ELK (Kibana) dashboard requests from user's browser.
-(NOTE: For the purpose of this excercise,the Blue Team's external network was not defined and uses unsecure http-port 80.
-In real a world scenario, additional hardening would be added to make communication secure such as adding VPN or https/site certificates between the external Blue team and the ELK server.
-Switching to SecAAS (Security as a Service) from the cloud could also be considered.)

 Machines within the network can only be accessed and configured by **Jump-Box-Provisioner** VM.
 - **Jump-Box-Provisioner** Private IP Address is 10.0.0.4

-A summary of the access policies in place can be found in the table below.
+-
+<ins>ELK Stack</ins> server can only accept external requests for Kibana data via browser traffic and only port 5601.

+<ins>Summary of Access Policies</ins>

 | Name                 | Publicly Accessible |      Allowed IP Addresses      |
 |----------------------|---------------------|--------------------------------|